AdobeDocs/journey-optimizer-b2b.en/help/user/dashboards/journeys-dashboard.md

 ## Journey Status

-This donut chart offers a breakdown of journey statuses, categorizing accounts into 'Completed,' 'In Progress,' and 'Aborted.'
+This donut chart offers a breakdown of journey statuses, categorizing accounts into `Completed`, `In Progress`, and `Aborted`.
 Each segment is clearly labeled with corresponding percentages and account numbers on the outer edge of the chart.

 ## Journey Completion Over Time